krajc/cpf_proc/README.md

 For all types of receptors, a single script is used; however, the user must update the script settings depending on the receptor type (parameter grid).

 **script:** /users/oko001/cpf_proc/calpost/bin/create_calpost_inp.py.
-The script generates a Bash file named run_calpost_<group>, which is submitted to Slurm using sbatch run_calsum **calpost version used:** /users/p2828/mod/calpost/CALPOST_v7.2.0_L150720/calpost.x
+The script generates a Bash file named run_calpost_<group>, which is submitted to Slurm.
+**calpost version used:** /users/p2828/mod/calpost/CALPOST_v7.2.0_L150720/calpost.x
 **calpost input template file:** /users/oko001/cpf_proc/calpost/bin/calpost_sample.inp